Tkoukoutzelas/TwoHopPrivacy-with-Apache-Sedona/README.md

 Apache Spark: 3.5.4 Version <br />
 Apache Sedona : 1.7.0 Version

-Also, the following arguments need to be provided respectively,before execution: NumberOfUsers,KAnonymity,NumberOfPOIs,NumberOfPartitions,NumberOfNearestNeighbors
+Also, the following arguments need to be provided respectively,before execution: NumberOfUsers,KAnonymity,NumberOfPOIs,NumberOfPartitions,NumberOfNearestNeighbors <br />

+All the above arguments are integers